 Even if you are only staying a few weeks, the best option is to bring your own mobile phone, and buy a cheap Thai SIM-card here (available in the local village), so you can receive calls/SMS for free and makes calls at a reasonable cost.
 The mobile wavebands in Thailand are the same as Europe, Australia, New Zealand, etc. So a mobile phone from these regions will work fine here.
 Cell-phones from North America will need to be multi-band to be able to work here.
-However, it is also possible to buy new phones here for less than 1500 Baht.
+However, it is also possible to buy a cheap new phone here.